Friday Night Fizz Night

 And while Champagne is the undisputed champion of all things fizzy, the diversity and excellence of alternative sparkling wines is well worth exploring on Friday Night Fizz Night.
 Not only can they be a less wallet-shredding alternative to Champagne, but many are serious wines that are much more than simply cheap imitations.
 Sparkling wine comes in various styles at most price points.
 Both non-vintage and vintage wines are available, in white, red and rosé, and from ultra-dry to sweet.
 Consequently, there is a huge range of flavours on offer and of course there are plenty of food matching opportunities.

-There are also marked differences in alcoholic strength and how gassy they are.
-The gas pressure; the size of the bubbles and also the character of the foaming mousse are significant visual and taste elements.
+There are considerable differences in alcoholic strength and how gassy they are.
+The gas pressure; the size of the bubbles and also the character of the foaming mousse are important visual and taste elements.
 Sparkling wines offer everything from an aggressive frothing to quietly sophisticated and subtle bubble streams.

 It’s all about the bubbles.
 They carry with them a variety of irresistible connotations.
 Bubbles can make us feel elegant, sophisticated, generous and carefree, or console us during hard times.
 These feelings occur before opening the bottle with an anticipatory pop, so it can’t be the effect of alcohol.
 No wonder sparkling wines are the first choice for any celebration.